 The Decision to Buy a Mini Jump Starter

 So, you have to make the decision as to whether or not to get a mini jump starter.
 There are some really solid reasons to have one.
-When an emergency happens you will have something that will enable you to jump start your car without waiting for AAA or someone to come along with a pair of jumper cables, but you’ll also have the ability to charge up your smartphone or other device, which can also be useful in an emergency.
+When an emergency happens you will have something that will enable you to jump start your car without waiting for road side assistance or someone to come along with a pair of jumper cables, but you’ll also have the ability to charge up your smartphone or other device, which can also be useful in an emergency.
 There are a couple of disadvantages to having a mini jump starter but they are outweighed considerably by the good things.
 Ultimately, you will have to decide if the investment in a mini jump starter is worth the peace of mind you will have on the road.